 Under the restricted access program in the MSFMP, a permit is needed to participate in the fishery.
 Qualification for different types of permits and transferability options was based on participation in the fishery (2000-2003).
 In 2018, 73 vessel permits, 33 light boat permits, and 45 brail (netted scoop) permits were issued.
 Of the 73 vessel permits issued, 66 vessels made commercial landings in 2018.
 Fifty-two vessels made 95 percent of the landings (by tonnage) in 2018.
 Of the 45 brail permits issued, 12 brail vessels landed squid.
 Market squid vessel permits allow a vessel to attract squid with lights and use large purse seine nets to capture squid.
-Brail permits only allow a vessel to attract squid with lights (30,000 watts, maximum).
+Brail permits allow a vessel to attract squid with lights and use brail gear to capture squid.
+Light boat permits only allow a vessel to attract squid with lights (30,000 watts, maximum).
 In 2014, revised regulations went into effect clarifying the take of squid incidentally after a closure of the directed market squid fishery.
 These regulations require incidental landings of squid to contain 10 percent or less of squid and 2 tons or less of squid, when landed with another targeted species.
 CDFW revised commercial squid logbooks in 2016, to improve formatting and instructions as well as improve quality of the logbook data collected.

 The California market squid fishery is strongly affected by environmental and atmospheric conditions of the California Current.
 California market squid are extremely sensitive to the warm water trends of El Niño.
 Historically, overall catches have decreased during El Niño but then rebounded with the increased upwelling of cooler water during La Niña phases.
 Nutrient poor water occurs during warm water events and can cause landings to disappear entirely in some areas.

 For example, for years 2012-2015, average SST in southern California was warmest in 2015, which corresponds to the lowest southern California landings.
 Conversely, average SST for both northern and southern California waters were cooler in 2012, corresponding to higher southern California landings.

-With recent El Niño warm waters, overall California landings decreased significantly beginning with the 2015-2016 fishing season (running April 1, 2015 - March 31, 2016).
+With recent warm waters due to El Niño, overall California landings decreased significantly beginning with the 2015-2016 market squid fishing season (running April 1, 2015 - March 31, 2016).
 The warm blob beginning in 2014, coupled with early El Niño signals, also had an effect of pushing the squid fishery north, as reflected in the geographic distribution of 2014 landings.
 El Niño persisted through 2016 and as a result, squid landings were lower for the 2016-2017 season (running April 1, 2016 - March 31, 2017).
-Following the weak La Nina from 2017-2018, a weak El Nino occurred in 2018-2019.
+Following the weak La Nina from 2017-2018, a weak El Niño occurred in 2018-2019.
 Landings for the 2018-2019 squid season were modest (34,235 mt), and the fishery stayed open till the end of the season on March 31, 2019.
-A weak El Nino event occurred during 2018-2019 and this led to lower squid landings in California.
+A weak El Niño event occurred during 2018-2019 and this led to lower squid landings in California.
+Landings for 2019-2020 squid season were minimal (13,801 mt) and there was a weak El Niño during this period as well.

-2.3.8.2 Oregon Market Squid Fishery
+2.3.9.2 Oregon Market Squid Fishery